Shaving Tips, Tricks And Advice From Our Grooming And Shaving Experts

 Razor Stand: This is seen as optional amongst many men, but we think this should be mandatory.
 If you want your razor to last longer and be more hygienic, consider grabbing a razor stand that will eliminate resting your razor on a wet counter top or inside your soap-scum filed shower.

 Shaving Brush: It’s essential that you have good lubrication across the face before you put a safety razor to the test.
 To get an even coating of lather, utilize a handy shaving brush.
 A shaving brush will give you a more precise application of lather, also making post-shave clean up much faster.
-Here’s one for the beginner, one for the professional, and one for the dapper man.
+Here’s a great brush for beginners and pro's alike and here's a silvertip brush for those truly dedicated to old school shaving.

 Styptic Pencil: When you first begin using a double-edged safety razor, you’ll probably have a skin knick or two.
 A styptic pencilis a great way to stop the bleeding, and it’s super easy to travel with.